allinurl/goaccess/README.md

 #### Default Hash Tables ####

 In-memory storage provides better performance at the cost of limiting the dataset size to the amount of available physical memory.
-By default GoAccess uses in-memory hash tables.
-If your dataset can fit in memory, then this will perform fine.
+GoAccess uses in-memory hash tables.
 It has very good memory usage and pretty good performance.

-#### Tokyo Cabinet On-Disk B+ Tree ####

-Use this storage method for large datasets where it is not possible to fit everything in memory.
-The B+ tree database is slower than any of the hash databases since data has to be committed to disk.
-However, using an SSD greatly increases the performance.
-You may also use this storage method if you need data persistence to quickly load statistics at a later date.

-#### Tokyo Cabinet On-Memory Hash Database ####

-An alternative to the default hash tables.
-It uses generic typing and thus it's performance in terms of memory and speed is average.
+This storage has support for on-disk persistence as well.

 ## Command Line / Config Options ##
 See [**options**](https://goaccess.io/man#options) that can be supplied to the command or